Coxsackievirus: How it Affects Adults and Preventive Measures

 - Taking chamomile baths will help to diminish hives and blisters on the skin.

-- Drinking alcoholic beverages can help your body to stay hydrated and effectively fight the virus.
+- Drinking enough water will help your body stay hydrated and effectively fight the virus.